 The app stalking issue came to Franken's attention after a domestic violence survivor found out that her abuser was using such an application to track her movements and brought her story to his office.
 The Washington Post reports:

 A domestic violence case in St. Louis County, Minn., helped persuade Franken to introduce his bill.
 A woman had entered a county building to meet with her advocate when she received a text message from her abuser asking her why she was there, according to congressional testimony delivered last year by the National Network to End Domestic Violence.
 Frightened, she and her advocate went to the local courthouse to file for a protective order.
 She got another text demanding to know why she was at the courthouse.
 They later determined her abuser was tracing her movements with an app that had been placed on her cellphone.
 The woman was not identified by name in the congressional testimony.

 Senator Franken's bill is mostly good -- the piece about parents being able to secretly track their kids notwithstanding (as if there aren't abusive parents?) -- but doesn't address the biggest cell phone tracker of them all: the US government.
 Perhaps Franken's strategy to segregate the government from the non-government tracking problems is a good one, so that the latter actually moves.
 After all, the Obama Justice Department is a powerful opponent of warrant requirements for law enforcement's location tracking, and legislators don't often do things that the top prosecutor says will impede investigations.

-But would Congress pass a bill that stops we proles from spying on each other in such an unregulated, unrestricted manner?
+But would Congress pass a bill that stops us proles from spying on each other?
 Possibly!
 Onward, then.